beskay/gas-guide/OPTIMIZATIONS.md

 ## Fixed size variables are cheaper than dynamic size variables

 As a general rule, use bytes for arbitrary-length raw byte data and string for arbitrary-length string (UTF-8) data.
-If you can limit the length to a certain number of bytes, always use one of the value types bytes1 to bytes32 because they are much cheaper.
+If you can limit the length to a certain number of bytes, always use one of the value types (`bytes1` to `bytes32`) because they are much cheaper.

-The same applies for arrays.
-If you know that you will have at most a certain number of elements, always use a fixed array instead of a dynamic one.
-The reason is that a fixed array does not need a length parameter stored in storage and thus saves one storage slot.
+The same applies for arrays: If you know that you will have at most a certain number of elements, always use a fixed array instead of a dynamic one.
+The reason is that a fixed array does not need a length parameter in storage and thus saves one storage slot.

 ```solidity
 // 22260 gas